Maths tutor near me in Canberra, ACT

 Solving Systems of Linear Equations

-Chahat taught 27 days ago
+Chahat taught about 2 months ago

 The Tutor and Student worked on foundational Algebra concepts, including identifying constants, variables, and coefficients, and then practiced adding and subtracting algebraic expressions.
 They also explored terms and factors, with the student practicing several problems on these topics.